barakplasma/sad-bastard-cookbook/content/14_Eggy_Pasta.md

-## Eggy Pasta
++++
+title = "Eggy Pasta"
++++

 **Core Ingredients**
-< Pasta
+- Pasta

-< Oil
+- Oil

-< Eggs
+- Eggs

-< Salt
+- Salt

 **Preparation**
-< Cook pasta according to the package directions.
-See _Pasta Variations_ for
-more pasta-related witty banter and maybe some cooking advice.
+- Cook pasta according to the package directions.
+See _Pasta Variations_ for more pasta-related witty banter and maybe some cooking advice.

-< Toss the pasta in a frying pan with oil on medium heat.
+- Toss the pasta in a frying pan with oil on medium heat.

-< Crack eggs over it.
+- Crack eggs over it.

-< Stir until cooked.
+- Stir until cooked.

-< Add salt as desired.
+- Add salt as desired.

 **Variations**
-< Pepper would be an excellent addition here.
+- Pepper would be an excellent addition here.

-< Before you add the pasta to the frying pan, chop an onion and fry it in
+- Before you add the pasta to the frying pan, chop an onion and fry it in the oil.
-the oil.

-< Fry some mushrooms too.
+- Fry some mushrooms too.

-< Add grated cheese.
+- Add grated cheese.

-< Pairs well with ketchup or hot sauce.
+- Pairs well with ketchup or hot sauce.